Barbados economic substance | Barbados enacted the Companies (Economic Substance) Act, 2019-43 (CES Act) on November 27, 2019.

 - is compliant with Economic Substance requirements in a jurisdiction outside of Barbados and, if so, shall provide appropriate evidence to support that Economic Substance as may be required by the Director;

-- confirmation of whether any CIGA have been outsourced and if so, provide relevant details;
+- confirmation of whether any CIGA has been outsourced and if so, provide relevant details;

-- employee information, including level of experience, type of contracts, qualifications and duration of employment;
+- employee information, including the level of experience, type of contracts, qualifications, and duration of employment;

 - whether it is beneficially owned or controlled by residents of Barbados